 By consulting with our cultural and creative partners we will be increasing the number of co-created and co-delivered courses we offer to ensure that they are informed by the latest thinking and practice in the sector.

-We currently offer an MA in Writing for Performance and Publication through our School of Performance and Cultural Industries in partnership with West Yorkshire Playhouse, one of the UKs leading theatres.
+We currently offer an MA in Writing for Performance and Publication through our School of Performance and Cultural Industries in partnership with Leeds Playhouse, one of the UKs leading theatres.
 This provides a link to the Playhouses exciting schemes for new writing.
 Directors and associate artists from the Playhouse regularly run workshops and masterclasses for us, and we collaborate with the theatre on projects such as new writing events and festivals.

 Showcasing student talent

-Our inaugural Short Film Prize encouraged student filmmakers to showcase some of the University's ground-breaking research in Digital Creativity and explore the power of new technologies.
+Our inaugural Short Film Prize encouraged student filmmakers to showcase some of the University's ground-breaking research in digital creativity and explore the power of new technologies.
 Watch the short films, which respond imaginatively to new research ranging from capturing community memories to diversity in computer gaming.

 The films were presented at an award ceremony as part of Leeds Digital Festival 2017 and judged by two Leeds alumni who have themselves forged successful careers in the media IMDb movie database founder and CEO Col Needham, and Karen Emanuel, Managing Director of music manufacturer Key Production.